DSSG-EUROPE/rotterdam/README.md

 ### Overview

 DSSG has partnered with the Municipality of Rotterdam to identify green rooftops in Rotterdam for a given Area of Interest (AoI).
-In our case, our AoI was the city center.AoI).
-In our case, our AoI was the city center.AoI).
-In our case, our AoI was the city center.AoI).
-In our case, our AoI was the city center.
+In our case, the AoI was the city center.

 To achieve this goal, we build a multi-class classification model for rooftops in Rotterdam, classifying them in ‘non-vegetation’, ‘vegetation,’ and ‘trees.’
 Our model is used to produce three deliverables for the Municipality of Rotterdam: